aowang33/aowang33/README.md

 ## 🧑‍💻 About Me
 - 🎓 **Education**: PhD in Management Science and Engineering from University of Science and Technology of China, and bachelor in Business Administration from Central China Normal University
-- 📚 **Currently Learning**: Coding skills and machine learning techniques and model deployment
+- 📚 **Currently Learning**: Coding skills and machine learning techniques
 - 🏆 **Goal**: Using coding skills and business analysis methods to create innovative solutions that drive business decisions

 ## 🔧 Technical Skills

 - **Programming Languages**: Python
-- **Libraries & Frameworks**: Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn
+- **Libraries & Frameworks**: Pandas, NumPy, Seaborn, Scikit-learn
 - **Tools**: Jupyter Notebook
 - **Other Skills**: Statistical analysis, machine learning